 Several years ago I started wondering about cord cutting and getting rid of cable, many streaming services were in their infancy then so I researched it a bit but had doubts, and shelved the idea for awhile.

 Then a couple of years ago my family went for it.
 I haven’t looked back since, so I am writing an introductory guide to the best cord cutting options.

-It can be overwhelming sorting through the choices in regards to cord cutting, 2017 has more choices than ever so let’s get started!
+It can be overwhelming sorting through the choices in regards to cord cutting and finally turning off the cable, 2020 has more choices than ever so let’s get started!

 What is cord cutting?

 Cord cutting is getting rid of or cancelling cable TV, at least in the most classic sense of the large cable companies which can overcharge us, and keep us locked into contracts for years.